Azareal/Gosora/docs/configuration.md

 DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
 It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.
 Default: false

 LooseHost - Disable host header checks in the router.
-May be useful when using a reverse-proxy like Nginx.
+This may be useful when using a reverse-proxy like Nginx / Apache to stop it white-screening.
 Default: false

 LoosePort - Disable port match checks in the router.
-May be useful when using a revere-proxy like Nginx.
+This may be useful when using a revere-proxy like Nginx / Apache to stop it white-screening.
 Default: false

 DisableServerPush - This switch lets you disable the HTTP/2 server push feature.
 Default: false